- Matt Raskin

-Completing a successful day-one onboarding sets the stage for effective organizational onboarding.
+Completing a successful day one sets the stage for effective organizational onboarding.
 Organizational onboarding focuses on helping new employees understand the mission, vision, values, products, services, and customers of an organization.

 Organizational onboarding then scales based on the size of an organization and often the complexity of the position being hired.
 Larger organizations may require several days of onboarding, where smaller companies may accomplish onboarding through a few hours of conversation.
 Further, each team may add additional onboarding processes given the added intricacies of various roles.

-Organizational onboarding would then be the aspect that all employees participate in.
-At the end of our organizational onboarding, an employee can answer the following questions, regardless of the organizations size.
+At the end of our organizational onboarding, an employee can answer the following questions, regardless of the organization's size.

 03 | Team or Department Onboarding